scottctr/NStateManager/README.md

 # Features
 - Simple interface so it's easy to get started
 - State management and trigger/event processing are decoupled to simplify configuration
-- Stateless so it can be used as a shared resource or embedded as part of managed entity
+- Stateless so it can be used as a shared resource or embedded as part of a managed entity
 - Full async/await support, including cancellation and ConfigureAwait
 - Lots of options for defining what happens when triggers/events occur and entering, reentering, or exiting states